 Eagan real estate is some of the most expensive in Minnesota, although Eagan house values don't compare to the most expensive real estate in the U.S.

-Eagan is a decidedly white-collar city, with fully 86.81% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Eagan is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Eagan who work in office and administrative support (13.64%), management occupations (13.35%), and sales jobs (11.22%).
+Eagan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Eagan is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Eagan who work in management occupations (12.17%), office and administrative support (11.26%), and sales jobs (10.40%).

 Also of interest is that Eagan has more people living here who work in computers and math than 95% of the places in the US.

 Eagan is a very ethnically-diverse city.
 The people who call Eagan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Eagan residents report their race to be White, followed by Asian.
-Important ancestries of people in Eagan include Norwegian, Irish, Swedish, and English.
+The greatest number of Eagan residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Eagan include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Eagan is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.